yonatankarp/yonatankarp.com/clbbbs9hs000008lbhor4bn6x.md

 ### Solution

-The only change in the tasks from the previous solution is that we need to check if any of the numbers within 1 `IntRange` are included inside the other.
-To do so we will introduce new functionality.
+There is only 1 change that we need to make in this task.
+We need to check if any range includes at least 1 area from the other.

 ```kotlin
 fun IntRange.anyContainedIn(other: IntRange) =